MSPayneII/8-ball-fortune-teller-v2/README.md

 - Question and answers pairs are displayed in a user's record (maybe a dashboard format)
 - Users can clear records collectively or individually depending on their preference
 - Users can update their profile with an avatar photo
-- Users can receive horoscope information for various signs.
+- Users can receive horoscope information for various signs in daily, weekly, monthly format.
 This feature will use a horoscope API
 - Users can delete their account

 ### Technologies Used:

 - React
+  - React router dom
+  - functional components
+  - react hooks: useState, useEffect, useContext, maybe useReducer
 - Axios
 - Node/Express
-- Material UI
+- Material UI (might build the CSS myself)
 - PostgresSQL

 ### V2 New Editions

+- Responsive design (mobile, tablet, desktop)
 - Horoscope Information via API data
-- Pages
+- Separate Pages
   - Landing
   - User login/register (user authentication included)
   - User question/ eightball display